-PORTLAND, Maine — August 31, 2020 — After conducting a national search, the Gulf of Maine Research Institute (GMRI) is announcing the hire of Dr. David Reidmiller as director of their climate center.
+PORTLAND, Maine — August 31, 2020 — After conducting a national search, the Gulf of Maine Research Institute (GMRI) is announcing the hire of Dr. Dave Reidmiller as director of their climate center.
 Dr. Reidmiller is the first director of the institute’s new interdisciplinary center, which is focused on solutions to local, regional, and global challenges related to climate change.

 “As a region, we have an opportunity to be global leaders, because the things we learn here are relevant around a warming planet,” said Dr. Reidmiller.
 “For example, what we learn about heatwaves in the Gulf of Maine is critical to our understanding of similar warming events and their impacts in other places.”

 Dr. Reidmiller brings nearly two decades advancing climate science and policy at a national and international scale.
 Throughout his career, Dr. Reidmiller has: